demlabs-cellframe/cellframe-node/README.md

 ```

 ## 3. Build Cellframe node using CMake framework and install Cellframe node
-Go into the cellframe-node directory which you have cloned and use the following commands (separately) to build the node:
+Use the following commands (separately) to build the node:
 ```
 mkdir build
 cd build